Who we are

 Yet in these same communities are powerful, untapped leaders – people who’ve walked through adversity and now feel called to serve others.
 But they are often isolated, under-resourced and unsupported.
 Without help, many burn out, give up, or never get started.

-Whakamana Ora stands in the gap, supporting people with lived experience of harship to become trusted community leaders who prevent harm, foster belonging and drive transformation.
+Whakamana Ora stands in the gap, supporting people with lived experience of hardship to become trusted community leaders who prevent harm, foster belonging and drive transformation.
 We believe those closest to the challenges are also closest to the solutions – and we are here to walk alongside them.

 South Auckland is a melting pot of cultures; our Manurewa population is 25% Maori, 40% Pasifika & 27% from migrant communities